5 Don’ts of Working Remotely: Adapting to The Digital Transformation

 There are, therefore, principles and guidelines that can help you to move forward.

 Here are the 5 ideas that you should keep in mind:

 1. Don’t avoid virtual face to face meetings

-Just because you are working from home doesn’t mean that you should sacrifice how often you actually see your co-workers or boss.
+How often you see your boss and co-workers should not be sacrificed if you are working from home.
 There are countless reasons why you should encourage the face to face interactions even when it is virtual, but here are a few that I find to be the most important: